Fawlty Towers: Production

 Other location filming was done mostly around Harrow: firstly the 'damn good thrashing' scene in "Gourmet Night" in which Basil loses his temper and attacks his broken-down car with a tree branch.
 It was filmed at the T-junction of Lapstone Gardens and Mentmore Close (51.5811°N 0.3091°W).
-Secondly the episode "The Germans", the opening shot is of Northwick Park Hospital.
-Thirdly "Gourmet Night"'s exterior of André's restaurant was at Preston Road (51.5734°N 0.2944°W).
-It is now a Chinese and Indian restaurant Wings next to a launderette.
+Secondly, in the episode "The Germans", the opening shot is of Northwick Park Hospital.
+Thirdly, in "Gourmet Night", the exterior of André's restaurant was in Preston Road (51.5734°N 0.2944°W).
+It is now a Chinese and Indian restaurant called Wings.

-Both Cleese and Booth were keen on every script being perfect, and some episodes took four months and required as many as ten drafts until they were satisfied.
+Both Cleese and Booth were keen on every script being perfect, and some episodes took four months and required as many as 10 drafts until they were satisfied.
+Booth clarified in 2025 that Cleese was primarily responsible for the dialogue.

-Cleese said one of the reasons the series worked so well was the quality of the scripts and the care taken over the editing.
-He told a TV interviewer that while the average BBC half hour comedy script had 65 pages, the ones for Fawlty Towers had between 135 and 140 pages.
-"We literally did twice as many camera cuts - average shows got 200, we used to have 400.
+Cleese said that one of the reasons the series worked so well was the quality of the scripts and the care taken over the editing.
+He told a TV interviewer that while the average BBC half-hour comedy script had 65 pages, the ones for Fawlty Towers had between 135 and 140 pages.
+He said "We literally did twice as many camera cuts—average shows got 200, we used to have 400.
 So there was an enormous amount in there.
-The other thing is that they were very well constructed,:" he said.
+The other thing is that they were very well constructed."
 Once an episode was in the can, the editing process started.
 "We did anything between 20 and 25 hours editing each show.
 Almost every minute you see up on the screen, we spent one hour editing and it was only by doing that you could just tighten it up, just tighten it there and take out a line of dialogue, sometimes take out a repetition, they'll then lose two lines of dialogue there.
 That's what really got the pace on it."

 The theme music was composed by Dennis Wilson.
-It was recorded by the highly respected Aeolian Quartet, who were asked by director John Davis to perform the piece badly, although in the end they did not.
+It was recorded by the Aeolian Quartet, who were asked by director John Howard Davies to perform the piece badly, although in the end they did not.